Hritikraj8804/KodeKloud_Engineer/100daysofcloud/Day_009:_Enable_Termination_Protection_for_EC2_Instance.md

 > There we go! `xfusion-ec2` is now officially "un-delete-able."
 It's like putting your favorite mug in a glass case—everyone can see it, but nobody can throw it away by mistake.
 Stay safe out there!

-Would you like me to show you how to create a CloudWatch alarm to notify you if someone *tries* to disable this protection?

 👉[Dev.to](https://dev.to/hritikraj8804/aws-109-the-ultimate-safety-net-enabling-ec2-termination-protection-3op7)